L3DEVIL/VphonegagaInject/README.md

 Go to the commit page https://github.com/LGLTeam/Android-Mod-Menu/commits/master

+### Can I compile this project on Android using AIDE or other apps?

+Likely yes and no, but we don't support compiling projects on Android device.
+Please do not ask for help

+### Can you help me mod (name of game) or can you do mod service?

+No, this is not about spoonfeeding.
+Request for game modding is beyond the scope of this project, so please DO NOT ask regarding to game modding unless you need help with the mod menu.

+### Do you have project of someones mod menu including game codes for example MITO Team mod?

+No, because they used this template and they created their own mod with it, we don't support nor work with them.
+Ask the right owner who have them, example if mod is created by MITO Team, ask MITO Team, NOT me.
+I, we LGL Team are the wrong persons to ask.

+### How can I cоntact you?
+After you readed FAQ, you can cоntact me.
+Newbies should NOT cоntact me if they do not understand anything.
+You will be blocked if you beg me to teach/spoonfeed.
+Don't define me a teacher, i'm not a teacher :P

+Speak english only

+- Tеlеgram: @TheLGL
+- Discоrd: LGL#1066

 # Reporting issues

 You can report it here https://github.com/LGLTeam/Android-Mod-Menu/issues

 Please give link to the APK and provide logcat from Android Studio as possible

 Best way is to contact me privately.
-See below
+See above

-# Contact

-Temporary removed due to huge amount of annoying messages about Free Fire modding.
-Get the fuck off Free Fire kids

-Newbies are the lowest priority, I may not be able to respond at all.
-You will be blocked if you beg me to teach/spoonfeed.
-Don't define me a teacher, i'm not a teacher :P

 # Useful links

 * https://piin.dev/basic-hooking-tutorial-t19.html

 * https://iosgods.com/topic/65529-instance-variables-and-function-pointers/